 This hostel is close to the Nymphenburg Palace and is five-minute walking distance to the public transport, getting you to Marienplatz in nine-minutes.

 If you have a car, parking is available.
 Within a minute, you are on the A96, which is the main Autobahn that takes you to Neuschwanstein Castle for a great day trip from Munich.

 Living Hotel Das Viktualienmarkt overlooking Munich's 200 year old farmer's market

 Prices fluctuate in Europe with the travel seasons, especially in the hotel market.
 I've seen hotels in Munich go from $70 a night in October to $250 a night in July.
 And yes, that is for the same hotel, the same room.

 I've included one luxury hotel for those looking for that step up.
 Its location makes it ideal for the business traveller, with the Altstadt right out your front door.If you missed the new hybrid/hostel idea above, it's worth a view.
 It's could be a perfect fit if you are on a budget.
 I've added a hybrid/hostel below also.
 It's an option that you could consider.

 Great location right by Munich's central train station

 Hotel Amba is located right beside the Munich Hbf (central train station), which makes it super convenient for getting around the city and taking the train outside of Munich.
-It is also only 15-minute walk to Marienplatz and many tourist spots in the heart of Munich's Altstadt.
+It is also only 15-minute walk to Marienplatz (Munich's famous town hall is here) and many tourist spots in the heart of Munich's Altstadt.

 There is an organic grocery store just around the corner.
 Hotel Amba also serves a great American style breakfast which you can include as an extra at the time of booking.